AboodJamal/Travel-and-Accommodation-Booking-Platform/README.md

-# Travel and Accommodation Booking Platform API
+# Travel and Accommodation Booking Platform

 Welcome to the **Travel and Accommodation Booking Platform API**, a robust and scalable solution designed to streamline hotel bookings, manage city and hotel information, and enhance guest experiences.
 This API is built with modern development practices, ensuring flexibility, security, and ease of use for both developers and end-users.